Vietnam.vn - Nền tảng quảng bá Việt Nam

 The results found that the group that consumed more caffeine had a lower risk of mild cognitive impairment - with impaired memory - than the group that consumed less caffeine, according to Science Alert.

-People who drink more than 2 cups of coffee a day have nearly 2.5 times lower risk of developing mild cognitive impairment or Alzheimer's disease
+People who drink more than two cups of coffee a day have a nearly 2.5 times lower risk of developing mild cognitive impairment or Alzheimer's disease.

-When looking more closely at the proteins in the participants' cerebrospinal fluid, the authors also found significant differences in the ratio and concentration of beta-amyloid protein forms in the brain — a biomarker of neurodegeneration that causes symptoms of Alzheimer's disease.
+When looking more closely at the proteins in the participants' cerebrospinal fluid, the authors also found significant differences in the ratio and concentration of beta-amyloid protein forms in the brain — a biomarker of neurodegeneration that causes Alzheimer's symptoms.

 Overall, the cerebrospinal fluid in people who consumed more caffeine had less beta-amyloid protein.